-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dover is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dover is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Dover who work in management occupations (11.10%), office and administrative support (10.14%), and sales jobs (10.04%).

 Also of interest is that Dover has more people living here who work in computers and math than 95% of the places in the US.

 Dover, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

 One of the nice things about Dover is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The citizens of Dover are among the most well-educated in the nation: 46.55% of adults in Dover have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Dover in 2018 was $41,533, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $166,132 for a family of four.
 However, Dover contains both very wealthy and poor people as well.